Fearful US residents in Afghanistan hiding out from Taliban

 “They are hopeless,” said the brother in Texas.
 “They think, ‘We’re stuck in the apartment and no one is here to help us.’
 They’ve been left behind.”

-As of Tuesday, 36 American citizens had been evacuated and 24 green card holders since the US military left last month, according to the State Department.
-More were flown out Friday but the administration did not release those figures.
+As of Friday, at least 64 American citizens and 31 green card holders have been evacuated since the U.S. military left last month, according to the State Department.
+More were possibly aboard a flight from Mazar-e-Sharif on Friday, but the administration did not release figures.

 That is hardly encouraging to another green card holder from Texas, a grandmother who recently watched from a rooftop as militants pulled up in a half-dozen police cars and Humvees to take over the house across the street.